 “What are you doing in Urfa?” you asked.

 “I don’t know yet.
 I just want to see the city.”

-“Please do not understand me, but I can show you my city, if that is OK with you.”
+“Please do not misunderstand me, but I can show you my city, if that is OK with you.”

-You were concerned I would misunderstand your intentions.
+You were concerned I would question your intentions.
 A reasonable assumption in Turkey.
 I looked at your kind eyes and the wedding ring on your finger, and took you at your word.

 “That would be great.
 Thank you.”

 You waited for me when the bus arrived at the station and we walked down the road to catch the bus into the city centre.